Nonlocal Advantage of Quantum Coherence in Top Quarks: NAQC in top quarks

 The behavior of the NAQC measures evaluated for the angular-averaged final state exhibits pronounced differences between the two dominant partonic production mechanisms, as illustrated in Fig.~\ref{fig:Integrated-NAQC}.
 For the \( q\bar{q} \to t\bar{t} \) process, both the \( C_{l_1}^{\text{na}} \) and \( C_{\mathrm{re}}^{\text{na}} \) measures remain consistently below unity across the entire range of top-quark velocities \( \beta \), with no instance of the NAQC threshold being surpassed.
 This indicates that, even after integrating over angular variables, the coherence generated in the final state from quark–antiquark annihilation channel remains limited and does not reach the level necessary to exhibit the operational signature of NAQC.
 On the other hand, the \(gg \to t\bar{t}\) process exhibits significant NAQC, with both coherence measures starting at maximal values and decreasing with \(\beta\) while still exceeding their classical bounds over a broad region.

 The \( l_{1} \)-norm based measure \( C_{l_{1}}^{na} \) indicates nonlocal advantage for \( \beta \in [0, 0.26] \), while the entropic measure does so for \( \beta \in [0, 0.17] \).
 As noted earlier, the entropic criterion for NAQC is more stringent, and fewer final states satisfy it based on relative entropy.
-Interestingly, even when using the helicity basis instead of the off-diagonal basis, the same bounds for these regions achieving NAQC are obtained.
+For angular-averaged states, the correlation matrix becomes diagonal in both the off-diagonal and helicity bases, which allows the determination of the $\beta$ bounds corresponding to NAQC in each case.
+Interestingly, the same $\beta$ bounds are obtained in both bases, indicating that the observation of NAQC is basis-independent under angular averaging.